stebdus/hackathon/README.md

 ## Getting help
 * Google and YouTube are your best friends.
 If you have a question, are getting an error message, or need to learn something, then google first
 * If you then get stuck, ask your teammates
-* If you are still stuck, ask a hack-night lead for help
+* If you are still stuck, ask Stefan for help

-## Hack-night Steps
+## Hacking steps

 As with any tech challenge proceed in steps and verify all is well (including your knowledge) before continuing.

 ### Setup your infrastructure

 1. Build your Raspberry Pi and access it via SSH.
 What linux does it run?
 Is your internet access working?
 Use `curl` to read `http://www.google.com`
-1. Setup your S3 bucket on the StorageGrid Webscale system:
+1. Setup your S3 bucket on the StorageGrid Webscale system (see credentials on whiteboard):
  * Install a S3 browser tool like "*S3 browser*" for Windows or "*CyberDuck*" for Mac
  * Create a bucket for your Pi using the credentials supplied; pick a bucket name that is unique for your team
  * Use your S3 client to put stuff in the bucket and get it out
  * Try to access the stuff in the bucket from your web browser.
 What URL would you use?
 Do you get access denied?
 Then set the [bucket_policy.json](bucket_policy.json) to allow anonymous `read` and `list` anonymous access to objects and try again.
  * Note: CyberDuck won't allow you to set Bucket Policies, so you will have to do this another way.
-Ask Clemens if you can't google it :-) (Hint: s3cmd or aws cli)
+Ask Stefan if you can't google it :-) (Hint: s3cmd or aws cli)

 ### Setup the camera-webservice on the Raspberry Pi
 1. Find the steps here: [camera-webservice/](camera-webservice/)